Updated on 23 July 2026

 However, moderation and control tools are not always sufficient, which has led to some predators and inappropriate content to contact minors, prompting alerts from the authorities and reports of abuse.RootKit

-The term rootkit refers to a set of tools used by hackers to infiltrate your computer and take control of it, while remaining as discreet as possible.
+The term ‘rootkit’ refers to a set of tools used by hackers to infiltrate your computer and take control of it, whilst remaining as inconspicuous as possible.

 6/7 (Six/Seven)